-Name and Residence Position held with the Company Director Since Principal Occupation Company Shares and Exchangeable Shares (1) Beneficially Owned Directly or Indirectly or over which Control or Direction is Exercised (5) Kyle Kazan (2) California, United States Chairman, CEO and Director June 29, 2021 Chief Executive Officer, GH Group, Inc. ("GH Group") 1,756,343 Equity Shares 2,025,244 Multiple Voting Shares 2,166,863 Exchangeable Shares Graham Farrar (2) California, United States President and Director June 29, 2021 President, GH Group 1,146,723 Equity Shares 1,321,087 Multiple Voting Shares 306,563 Exchangeable Shares Robert ("Jamie") Mendola (4) California, United States Director June 29, 2021 Chief Business Development Officer and Head of National Wholesale and Purchasing at AYR Wellness 874,799 Equity Shares Humble Lukanga (3) California, United States Director June 29, 2021 Chief Executive Officer and Founder, Life Line Financial Group 52,598 Equity Shares 1,415 Exchangeable Shares Jocelyn Rosenwald (3) California, United States Director June 29, 2021 Director of Acquisitions and Asset Management, Beach Front Property Management 548,087 Equity Shares 564,523 Multiple Voting Shares George Raveling (4) California, United States Director June 29, 2021 Self-Employed Consultant, Coaching for Success 41,528 Equity Shares Yelena Katchko (3)(4) California, United States Director November 7, 2023 Partner, Katchko, Vitiello & Karikomi, PC 4,823 Equity Shares John Nichols, Jr. Director May 20, 2024 Insurance and Reinsurance Executive (Retired) Nil
+Name and Residence Position held with the Company Director Since Principal Occupation Company Shares and Exchangeable Shares (1) Beneficially Owned Directly or Indirectly or over which Control or Direction is Exercised (6) Kyle Kazan (2) California, United States Chairman, CEO and Director June 29, 2021 Chief Executive Officer, GH Group, Inc. ("GH Group") 2,393,740 Equity Shares 2,025,244 Multiple Voting Shares 2,166,863 Exchangeable Shares Graham Farrar (2) California, United States President and Director June 29, 2021 President, GH Group 1,672,583 Equity Shares 1,321,087 Multiple Voting Shares 306,563 Exchangeable Shares Hector De La Torre (4) California, United States Director July 15, 2024 (5) Chief Business Development Officer and Head of National Wholesale and Purchasing at AYR Wellness 52,048 Equity Shares Humble Lukanga (3) California, United States Director June 29, 2021 Chief Executive Officer and Founder, Life Line Financial Group 70,653 Equity Shares 179,779 Exchangeable Shares Jocelyn Rosenwald (3) California, United States Director June 29, 2021 Director of Acquisitions and Asset Management, Beach Front Property Management 530,027 Equity Shares 564,523 Multiple Voting Shares George Raveling (4) California, United States Director June 29, 2021 Self-Employed Consultant, Coaching for Success 52,088 Equity Shares Yelena Katchko (3)(4) California, United States Director November 7, 2023 Partner, Katchko, Vitiello & Karikomi, PC 22,878 Equity Shares John Nichols Jr. Florida, United States Director May 20, 2024 Insurance and Reinsurance Executive (Retired) 16,186 Equity Shares

 (1) The voting securities of MPB Acquisition Corp. consist of Class A common shares and the Exchangeable Shares.
-As of the Record Date, the Company holds all of the Class A common shares of MPB Acquisition Corp., entitling the Company to approximately 72.65% of the votes attached to all voting securities of MPB Acquisition Corp., and the holders of Exchangeable Shares are entitled to the remaining 27.35% of the votes attached to the voting securities of MPB Acquisition Corp.
-The Exchangeable Shares entitle the holders thereof to rights that are comparable (without taking into account tax consequences) to those rights attaching to the Equity Shares, except that the aggregate voting power of the Exchangeable Shares will not exceed 49.9% of the total voting power of all classes of shares of MPB Acquisition Corp.
-The Exchangeable Shares are exchangeable at any time, on a one-for-one basis, for Equity Shares, at the option of the holder, subject to certain contractual lockup restrictions.
-Until a holder's Exchangeable Shares are exchanged for the applicable Equity Shares, holders of Exchangeable Shares do not have the right to vote at the Company's shareholder meetings; they only have voting rights in MPB Acquisition Corp.
-Readers are referred to the Company's Annual Information Form dated April 1, 2024 for further information concerning the Exchangeable Shares, available on SEDAR+ at www.sedarplus.ca.
+As of the Record Date, the Company holds all of the Class A common shares of MPB Acquisition Corp., entitling the Company to approximately 76.27% of the votes attached to all voting securities of MPB Acquisition Corp., and the holders of Exchangeable Shares are entitled to the remaining 23.73% of the votes attached to the voting securities of MPB Acquisition Corp.
+The Exchangeable Shares entitle the holders thereof to rights that are comparable (without taking into account tax consequences) to those rights attaching to the Equity Shares, except that the aggregate voting power of the Exchangeable Shares are exchangeable at any time, on a one-for-one basis, for Equity Shares, at the option of the holder, subject to certain contractual lockup restrictions.
+Until a holder's Exchangeable Shares are exchanged for the applicable Equity Shares, holders of Exchangeable Shares do not have the right to vote at the Company's Shareholder meetings; they only have voting rights in MPB Acquisition

+Corp.
+Readers are referred to the Company's Annual Information Form dated March 25, 2025 for further information concerning the Exchangeable Shares, available on SEDAR+ at www.sedarplus.ca.